chri50/cups/README.txt

 LEGAL STUFF

-    CUPS is Copyright 2007-2008 Apple Inc.  All Rights Reserved.
-    CUPS, the CUPS logo, and the Common UNIX Printing System are trademarks of Apple Inc.
+    CUPS is Copyright 2007-2009 by Apple Inc.  CUPS and the CUPS logo are trademarks of Apple Inc.

     The MD5 Digest code is Copyright 1999 Aladdin Enterprises.